bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 ## Geometric Propagation

-Mind ought to be affected faster than the speed of neural activations alone, which can only exert force laterally from the axons.
-We would expect there to be some manifestations of awareness that travel faster than neural activity alone can explain, speeds closer to sound travelling in saline.
+Mind ought to be affected by processes that extend beyond the speed of neural activations alone, which can only exert force laterally from the axons.
+While neural signals propagate at known speeds, we might expect to also observe manifestations of awareness that involve interactions occurring at speeds approaching that of sound waves in saline, rather than purely electrochemical propagation[^fluid].

-Network regions that provide high resolution perceptual experiences ought to be either denser or more structured, and we may expect to see evidence of tightly synchronized areas that are closer by sea than by land.
+Network regions that provide high-resolution perceptual experiences ought to be either denser or more structured[^nature], and we may expect to see evidence of tightly synchronized areas[^pmc] that are closer by sea than by land.

-Neurons should fire in rhythmic patterns, with lower frequency waves having broader and more global effects on perception.
+Neurons should fire in rhythmic patterns[^buzsaki], with lower frequency waves having broader and more global effects on perception[^klimesch].
+Lower frequency oscillations, such as alpha waves (~8–12 Hz), are associated with large-scale neural synchrony and modulate distant brain regions[^thut], whereas higher frequency oscillations, like gamma waves (~30–100 Hz), are linked to localized sensory processing[^fries].

-We should expect learning processes like formation of memories to cause change in geometric areas as well as along the network's connections, and should take care to not overlook this as an important mechanism, rather than a by-product of chemical signals leaking into the fluid.
+We should expect learning processes like memory formation to reshape geometric areas as well as network connections[^ecm].
+These changes aren't just a by-product of chemical signals leaking into the fluid but an active mechanism of memory itself[^buffer].
+The brain's extracellular matrix (ECM) provides more than scaffolding—it dynamically regulates synaptic plasticity, influencing how memories form and persist[^fluidity].
+Memory isn't just a network effect; it's a structural shift in the brain's landscape.

-If geometry is important rather than just topology, then hanging the position of neurons should have perceptual effects, even when netowork connections remain the same.
+If geometry plays a role beyond just topology, then altering the physical position of neurons - without changing network connections - could have perceptual effects[^spatial].
+While traditional models focus on connectivity alone, emerging research suggests that spatial positioning influences neural signaling, potentially shaping perception[^cortical].
+This remains an open question but offers a testable hypothesis for future research.

 ## Interference Mechanisms